Fails to load multiple sidecars for a common RAW file. Then it destructively overwrites your sidecar if you duplicate an

 I first discovered this issue when I installed darktable on my system and tried to open a directory based film roll that was previously used by darktable (same version number).
 I had just temporarily uninstalled darktable from my system.
 The uninstall was fully executed by Revo so the reinstallation was similar to a fresh install.

-#1 Updated by Gabe Krause over 1 year ago
+#1 Updated by Gabe Krause almost 2 years ago

 If you import images from the file system, images with the same base name, but different extensions (eg. IMG_1234.CR2 and IMG_1234.JPG), are supposed to form a group.
 As stated in the manual.